leibniz21c/Learning-Machine_Learning/README.md

     - Review of Optimization Theory
     - Review of Probability Theory
     - Review of Information Theory
-    - Review of Differential Equation
+    - Review of Advanced Calculus
     - Review of Advanced Linear Algebra
 2. Rosenblatt's Perceptron
 3. Regression